Five Fun Fall Picture Books to Read Aloud

 (Disclosure: This blog post contains affiliate links, so if you click through and make a purchase, I will receive compensation at no additional cost to you.)

-Back in June, I asked the first graders to name their favorite picture books that we had read together in library class throughout the year, and the zany, silly ones were well-represented among the ones they chose.
+Over the years, I have asked the first graders to name their favorite picture books that we had read together in library class, and the zany, silly ones were well-represented among the ones they chose, although there are some beautiful, gentle ones in the mix as well.
 Here are their picks.

 The Pigeon Wants a Puppy! by Mo Willems